corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-contract-constraints.md

 CorDapps that use signature constraints must be signed by a `CompositeKey` or a simpler `PublicKey`.
 CorDapps can be signed by a single organisation or multiple organisations.
 After the CorDapp is signed, it can be distributed to the relevant Corda nodes.
 Signed CorDapps require a [version number](versioning.md).

 {{< note >}}
-The platform currently supports `CompositeKey`s with up to 20 keys maximum.
+The platform currently supports `CompositeKey`s, up to a maximum of 20 keys.
 This maximum limit assumes keys that are either 2048-bit `RSA` keys or 256-bit elliptic curve (`EC`) keys.
 {{< /note >}}